top of page

 Clinical Psychedelic Research

-• Pre-Clinical: Psychedelics for Inflammatory Illness / Rheumatoid Arthritis - LSU (2022)
+• In-Vivo Psychedelics for Inflammatory Illness / Rheumatoid Arthritis - LSU (2022)

 Psychedelics and Spirituality